Miicroo/homeassistant-custom-components/coffee_counter/README.md

 Now we have set up our homeassistant to trigger each time we do a POST request with Content-Type: application/json to our endpoint at http://example-ha.duckdns.org:8123/api/webhook/coffee.

 ### Reset at midnight
 It is hard to see how many cups of coffee you drink each day if the value never resets.
 Thus we will add another automation that sets the counter to 0 every day at midnight.
-Add a new automation with the following content.
+Add a new automation with the following content:

 ```yaml
 - alias: Reset coffee counter